bosschaert/sling-org-apache-sling-feature-analyser/readme.md

 ## `compare-features`

-Compare-features compares certain sections of two feature models.
+This analyser compares certain sections of two feature models.

 This analyser requires additional configuration:

- configuration key | allowed values | description
+ Configuration key | Allowed values | Description
  ----- | ----- | -----
 `compare-type` | `ARTIFACTS` | The types of entities being compared.
 Currently only artifacts can be compared.
 `compare-with` | Maven ID, e.g. `mygroup:myart:1.2.3` | The _golden_ feature to compare the features selected for the analyser with.